ikarn-dev/emmy-story/README.md

 - **Tailwind CSS**: Utility-first CSS framework
 - **Hot Reloading**: Fast development with Next.js hot reloading

+### ESLint Configuration

+The project uses ESLint with the following custom rules:
+- Unused variables are treated as warnings
+- Unescaped entities are allowed
+- Image element warnings are treated as warnings
+- React hooks dependency warnings are treated as warnings
+- Explicit any types are treated as warnings

 ## 📝 Scripts

 - `npm run dev`: Start development server with Turbopack